Adies Kadir: DPR member

 In the 2014 Indonesian legislative election, he was elected for a seat in the national House of Representatives (DPR) from East Java's 1st district (Surabaya and Sidoarjo).
 He would be reelected from the same district in 2019 and 2024.
 Within DPR, he was in the Third Commission, covering law and human rights, between 2014 and 2024, with a brief stint in the 9th commission in 2015.
 During his time in the commission, he opposed the proposed criminalization of premarital sex, which had been suggested by several parties for a revision of the Indonesian Penal Code.
 He was also briefly on the body's ethics council during the case of DPR speaker Setya Novanto in 2017.
 On 1 October 2024, he was elected as a deputy speaker of DPR, with Puan Maharani as speaker.

 On 22 August 2025, with an ongoing controversy over an increase in allowance payments for DPR members, Kadir spoke up in defense of the increases in a media interview and noted some increases in allowances for food, fuel, and housing.
-In particular, in his initial interview Kadir touched on a new Rp 50 million monthly housing allowance (provided in lieu of official housing), and cited that it was based off a daily housing allowance of Rp 3 million (US$200).
+In particular, in his initial interview Kadir touched on a new Rp 50 million monthly housing allowance (provided in lieu of official housing), and cited that it was based on a daily housing allowance of Rp 3 million (US$200).
 He would retract his statement shortly after, claiming that the allowance would be Rp 3 million per month, multiplied by twelve months in a year.
 His statements (described by Jawa Pos as "nonsensical") went viral on social media.

 Kadir's statement, along with others made by some DPR members, triggered public outcry, resulting in protests in late August which escalated into civil unrest and rioting across the country.
 On 31 August, the party announced that Kadir had been suspended from his membership in DPR, including his leadership position, effective on 1 September 2025.